Some lawyers become personal injury attorneys through happenstance or because they believe doing so will provide them with a stable career.

 Life outside the law

 Tom’s fast-paced career running a top-rated workers’ compensation and personal injury law firm in Great Falls, Montana can be hectic at times, and things don’t slow down much when he gets home.
-As a husband of 37 years with 3 boys and a dog, he spends a lot of his free time serving his family.
+As a proud husband of 37 years with 3 boys, 1 beautiful granddaughter and a dog, he spends a lot of his free time serving his family.

 “I love to go hiking with my wife and dog.
 They are very good at hiking, but I am not.
 Nevertheless, I love being out there struggling along about 100 yards behind them.”

-Tom also likes to go fishing in the beautiful rivers, streams, and lakes throughout Big Sky Country.
+Tom also likes to golf and go fishing in the beautiful rivers, streams, and lakes throughout Big Sky Country.
 “These places are pristine, quiet, beautiful, and powerful,” he said.

 If you’ve been injured in an accident and are looking for an attorney, Tom encourages you to keep a few questions in mind.